 This website grew out of the two-day international conference on ‘Walter Benjamin, Pedagogy and the Politics of Youth’, which was hosted by the Institute for Modern and Contemporary Culture (IMCC) and the Centre for Research in Modern European Philosophy (CRMEP) and held at the University of Westminster, London on 31st May and 1st June 2013.
-It now serves as a more general blog for issues relating to Benjamin, pedagogy and education.
+It now serves as a more general blog for issues relating to Benjamin, critical theory, pedagogy and education.

 I am a lecturer and researcher in modern European literature, culture and philosophy at the University of Westminster, with a specific interest in the politics and ideology of pedagogy and theories of mass education.
 I am co-founder of the Higher Education and Theory group (HEAT).

 My PhD thesis, completed at the end of 2009 in the CRMEP, was on ‘Speculative Experience and History: Walter Benjamin’s Goethean Kantianism’.
 I have co-authored the Stanford Encyclopedia of Philosophy entry on Walter Benjamin, and published on aspects of political aesthetics, including Hiroshima, utopianism, catastrophe, post-Jungian criticism, film, and education as well as book reviews and news items.
 Between 2009 and 2017, I was a member of the editorial collective of the journal Radical Philosophy and I am a member of the editorial advisory board of the London Journal of Critical Thought.